thomas-haslwanter/statsintro_python/ISP/Code_Quantlets/10_SurvivalAnalysis/lifelinesDemo/README.md

 Based on the demo-code in http://lifelines.readthedocs.org, by Cam Davidson-Pilon
 '''

-# Copyright(c) 2015, Thomas Haslwanter.
-All rights reserved, under the CC BY-SA 4.0 International License
+# author: Thomas Haslwanter, date: Nov-2015

 # Import standard packages
 import numpy as np